Pixel48/SerialExaminer/README.md

      - Provide the exact number of questions in the exam and hit `Create key!` button

      ![Key parameters](docs/img/key_parameters.png)
-     > For now creator supports up to 100 questions, future updates will extend this range

      - Provide an answer to the question asked.
 If you make a mistake you can go back using the `<` button.
 Window will disappear automatically after entering the last answer